jeantessier/advent-of-code-2024/day17/README.md

 One more attempt.
 I streamlined `Computer` instructions to rewrite them as bitwise operations.
 Dividing by powers of 2 is equivalent to shifting bits right.
 Modulo 8 is equivalent to keeping only the last three bits.
-I'm hoping it will be easier to reverse instructions this way.
+I was hoping it would be easier to reverse instructions this way.
+I got it to work with the sample data, since that program does not use `Register C`.

+I need to seed `Register C` for it to work with the actual input.
+Running `cdv` in reverse pushes the bits in `Register C` into the upper bits of `Register A`.
+The `7,5` instruction (`cdv B`) shifts the value from `Register C` by a number of bits given by `Register B` and copies them to `Register A`.
+It preserves the lower bits of `Register A`.